Senegal - Country Commercial Guide

 Overview

-BP and US-based Kosmos are in partnership in two fields: the Grand Tortue (GTA) and the Yakaar Teranga hub.
-The GTA gas field straddles the Senegal-Mauritania maritime border.
+A succession of discoveries off the Senegalese coastline since 2014 has made the country attractive to oil exploration companies.
+BP and U.S.-based company Kosmos are in partnership to develop two fields: the Grand Tortue (GTA) and the Yakaar Teranga hub.
+The GTA gas field straddles Senegal and Mauritania.
 The Intergovernmental Cooperation Agreement signed between BP, Kosmos, and the governments of Senegal and Mauritania provide for a 50-50 split in revenues.
-The Yakaar Teranga hub, further south of Saint Louis, will mainly produce gas for internal consumption.
-Grand Tortue holds confirmed reserves of 100 trillion cubic feet of gas.
-Further south near Dakar, the Sangomar oil field is being developed by Woodside, with first oil expected in 2023.
+The Yakaar Teranga hub, further south of Saint Louis, will mainly produce gas for internal consumption and intended to decrease energy costs.
+Grand Tortue holds confirmed reserves of 100 TCF on both sides of the border, leading to massive gas production in Senegal and Mauritania over the next 10 years.
+Further south near Dakar, the Sangomar oil field is being developed by Woodside.

-The GOS approved a new Petroleum Code in 2019 updating Senegal’s oil and gas legal framework.
-The law reflects the spirit of the new constitution, stipulating that the country’s natural resources belong to its people.
-As a result, the law’s profit-sharing mechanisms guarantee more favorable terms to the national oil company, Petrosen, including a minimum of 10 percent interest in exploration phase projects and up to 30 percent interest in development and exploitation stage projects.
+The Government of Senegal approved a new Petroleum Code in 2019, updating Senegal’s oil and gas legal framework.
+The gist of the law reflects the spirit of the new constitution, which stipulates that the country’s natural resources belong to its people.
+As a result, the law’s profit-sharing mechanisms guarantee more favorable terms to the national oil company Petrosen, including a minimum of 10 percent interest in projects in the exploration phase and up to 30 percent interest when projects reach the development and exploitation stages.
 The code requires oil companies to source a portion of labor and materials locally and contribute to a training fund for local workers.
-The Senegalese Parliament has approved a law requiring local content, but the regulating decrees are yet to be promulgated.
+The Senegalese Parliament has voted the local content requirement law, but the regulating decrees are yet to be promulgated.
+The Government of Senegal also recently approved a new Gas Code meant to regulate the development of mid-stream distribution solutions for domestic use of natural gas in the energy and manufacturing sectors.

 Power Africa has also successfully provided technical assistance and capacity building to aid the nascent Senegalese gas sector.